pinskylab/Clownfish_persistence/README.md

 Repository contents and explanation:

 **Code** - holds scripts
-* *Pull_data_from_database.R*: pulls data from database and saves as RData files in Data/Data_from_database, pulls output from other analyses from GitHub and saves as RData files in Data/From_other_analyses
+* *Pull_data_from_database.R*: pulls data from database and saves as RData files in Data/Data_from_database, pulls output from other analyses (like the parentage analysis and dispersal kernel fitting) from GitHub and saves as RData files in Data/From_other_analyses
 * *Constants_database_common_functions.R*: processes data from database into useable dataframes and saves as RData in Data/Script_outputs, sets constants
   * When run the script, get two errors saying "2 failed to parse" and "3 failed to parse".
 Nothing to worry about, just means that the lat/lon coordinates couldn't be matched to two anemone observations because they don't have times associated with them (2 anems AGD found while snorkeling after running out of air in 2018) (and then one more when all anems, including those without ids, are included)
 * *Total_anems_proportion_hab_sampled.R*: finds the total number anems at a site (we used metal tagged anems as best estimate of total), calculates proportion habitat sampled at each site in each sampling year, calculates total area sampled across time (for use in egg-recruit survival estimate and as an input into the parentage analyses)